fenclmar/Rcmlrain/README.md

 functions are in a fun_CML.r file.
 It is a set of functions used for CML processing including code used in fencl et al. 2017, Gauge-adjusted rainfall estimates from commercial microwave links, Hyd.
 Earth.
 Sys.
 Sci. or Goldhstein et al 2009, Rain Rate Estimation Using Measurements From Commercial Telecommunications Links, IEEE Transactions on Signal Processing

 ## Example file with data
 Example file ex_CML_spatial.R  shows CML rainfall spatial reconstructoin according to  Goldshtein et al. (2009).
-Function used were coded by Martin Fencl and adjusted for workshop Urban Rainfall from Mobile Phone Networks which was held within the 14th International Conference on Urban Drainage 14th International Conference on Urban Drainage in Prague, on 10th Sep.
+Function used were coded for workshop Urban Rainfall from Mobile Phone Networks which was held within the 14th International Conference on Urban Drainage 14th International Conference on Urban Drainage in Prague, on 10th Sep.
 2017.

 ## Running the example file